spookylukey/semanticeditor/INSTALL.rst

 Media
 =====

-Media files: media/semanticeditor needs to be copied/linked/served so that it is under STATIC_URL.
+Media files: /semanticeditor/static needs to be copied/linked/served so that it is under STATIC_URL.
+(The normal collectstatic tool should do this).

 URLS
 ====